Buying Etihad Guest Miles For Cheap Virgin Australia Travel

 Etihad Guest is the frequent flyer program by (you guessed it!)
 Etihad.
 What makes the Etihad guest program so interesting for Australian frequent flyers is the fact they have a very nice partnership with Virgin Australia allowing you to redeem your Etihad Guest miles for travel on Virgin Australia and vice versa.

 Thanks to American Express Membership Rewards and Flybuys it’s possible for Australians to earn Etihad miles on their everyday spend.
-Since 2017 both Etihad and Virgin have started selling frequent flyer points and right now Etihad guest is offering a 20% points bonus on purchases over 5000 miles.
-(Offer ends 20 May 2018)
+Since 2017 both Etihad and Virgin have started selling frequent flyer points and right now Etihad guest is offering a 15-25% points bonus on purchases over 5000 miles. (tiered offer) Ends 15 November 2018)

 My favourite way to use Etihad Guest miles is to fly business class from Perth to Melbourne which only costs 21,800 Etihad Guest miles and $21.53 in taxes!